psyomn/notes/specifications/multiple-data-sources-retrieve/mdsr.markdown

 ![Overall Organization\label{fig:org}](fig/mainfig.png)

+# Practical Example

+Let's write a simple example demonstrating the above.
+Let's say we have a two simple servers that store books.
+There exists two ways to retrieve information from these two servers.
+One way is to perform a JSON request over HTTP, and the other is to perform an XML request over HTTP.

 # References

 - \[adapter\] Design Patterns: Elements of Reusable Object-Oriented Software, Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides, [http://goo.gl/xsxTh5][oop-link]